DeluxeRaph/rustBalanceModule/README.md

 # rustBalanceModule
-This is a balance module created in rust that allows users to transfer funds with other users
+These are several different implementations of balance and voting modules created in rust that allows users to transfer funds with other users, and track user votes.